 What are the good and bad things about living in Gdansk?

-Gdansk is one of the biggest and most interesting cities in Poland.
+Gdansk is one of the biggest and most interesting cities in Poland and life in Gdansk is interesting as well.
 It combines both the historical background and the modernity of Western European standards.
-We are not going to write here what you might see and do in Gdansk when you come here as a tourist, and what are the best things to see in Gdansk.
+We are not going to write here about what you might see and do in Gdansk when you come here as a tourist, and what are the best things to see in Gdansk.
 We will try to give you some hints on what to expect if you want to move here, to live and work in Gdansk.
 So, what are the good and bad things about living in Gdansk?